 The Salisbury CDC staff made frequent site visits to projects under construction or during rehabilitation work to monitor compliance with all housing codes and standards.
-The CDC developed new inspection log sheets to keep track of property site visits and inspections.
 City staff responsible for code enforcement worked closely with CDC staff during the program year concerning nuisance issues in the city's selected neighborhoods.